The House Ways and Means Committee this week released its long-awaited tax reform legislation, the Tax Cuts and Jobs Act (HR 1).

 The proposal would make major changes in the nation's incentives for homeownership with changes to the mortgage interest deduction, restructuring deductions for local property taxes, and reducing the need for many taxpayers to itemize.

-The text of the bill is available here and supporting documents developed by the House Ways and Means Committee are available here.
+Read the text of the bill and supporting documents developed by the House Ways and Means Committee.

 Maintains the credit

 The Low-Income Housing Tax Credit is one of only two business credits that was preserved in the bill.
 Proponents of LIHTC are thankful that Congress recognizes the importance of the credit and thanks them for including it in the bill, but they are still disappointed as it does not provide authorization for the 4 percent credit and it does not include language from Rep. Pat Tiberi (R-Ohio) and Rep. Richard Neal (D-Mass.) that would increase availability for the highly competitive credit and provide several reforms.

 New Market Tax Credits (NMTC) attract private capital to low-income communities by providing federal income tax offsets for investments in housing, schools, and other projects.
 NMTC leverages $8 in private investments for every federal dollar spent, has created 178 million square feet in commercial space, and has financed over 5,400 businesses.
 The credit has a proven track record in low-income communities and its loss would be devastating for revitalization efforts in these neighborhoods.

 Private Activity Bonds (PABs) are tax-exempt bonds issued by state and local governments to drive private investments in community development, housing, infrastructure, and educational projects.
 The bill would remove the tax exemption for PABs, which would devastate infrastructure and housing investments in communities across the country.
 PABs are also required for the use of the 4 percent LIHTC and its elimination would essentially eliminate the 4 percent credit.

 Maintains but repeals the ability of issuers to advance refund municipal bonds